ScriptX.Add-on Client-side printing samples

-Important note: ScriptX.Add-on is for Internet Explorer users only.
-As you are viewing this page in a different browser clicking any of the links below will NOT work.
+ScriptX.Add-on is for Internet Explorer users only.
+As you are viewing this page in a different browser clicking any of the links to samples will attempt to show the sample in your browser.
+The sample MAY NOT work if it is solely intended for use with ScriptX.Add-on.

-The samples too continually evolve as a result of feedback from customers.
+These samples continually evolve as a result of feedback from customers.
 Many samples are based on real-world examples of ScriptX usage.

 All our samples now make extensive use of jQuery.
 This aids in clearly separating the function in script from the presentation of the document.